vo1/seat-awox-finder/README.md

-# seat-awox-finder
-Awox finder discord bot
+# Awox finder discord bot

 Monitors a list of characters to find out whether they are amongst your alliance or any of theirs positive contacts (coalitions)